 Beijing, Shanghai residents back to work as China eases into living with COVID-19

+Health experts and residents worry that China's fragile health system is being overwhelmed.

-BEIJING: Mask-wearing Beijing and Shanghai commuters crowded subway trains on Monday (Dec 26), with China's two biggest cities moving closer to living with COVID-19, as millions have been infected with the virus across the country.
+BEIJING: Mask-wearing Beijing and Shanghai commuters crowded subway trains on Monday (Dec 26), with China's two biggest cities edging closer to living with COVID-19, as millions have been infected with the largely unchecked virus across the country.

-After years of ruthless anti-coronavirus curbs, President Xi Jinping scrapped the country's zero-COVID policy in the face of protests and a widening outbreak.
+After three years of strict anti-coronavirus curbs, President Xi Jinping scrapped the country's zero-COVID policy in the face of protests and a widening outbreak.

+Health experts and residents worry that China's statistics, which show no new COVID-19 deaths reported for the six days through Sunday, do not reflect the actual number of fatalities, and that the country's fragile health system is being overwhelmed.

 Subway trains in Beijing and Shanghai were packed, while some major traffic arteries in the two cities jammed with slow-moving cars on Monday as residents commuted to work.